-Subsidiary location: Locations in the rail network that are not primary locations and where trains may exchange passengers (e.g. example stops).
+Secondary location: Locations in the rail network that are not primary locations and where trains may exchange passengers.
+For example stops.

 Segment: The link between two neighbouring primary locations.

 Section: A section is a part of a line bounded by stations at which the service volume changes.
 A section can also be bounded by a starting station/terminal station and an agreed boundary point for capacity allocation between two neighbouring infrastructure managers.